DataDog/documentation/content/en/service_management/app_builder/embedded_apps.md

 ## Sync your app with dashboard template and time frame variables

 You can link your app to template variables anywhere that supports template expressions in your queries or app elements.
+You can also link your app to the time frame that is selected on your dashboard.

+### Template variable examples

 To populated a select component with a list of all available template variables, add the following template expression to your select component's **Options** field: